-- 8.2.4.1.
-At the request of the manufacturer and with the acceptance of the responsible authority, a run-in test procedure may be carried out on a vehicle of the CoP family to establish derived run-in factors for criteria emissions, CO2 emissions, fuel efficiency and/or electric energy consumption according to the test procedure in Appendix 3. - 8.2.4.2.
-For the application of derived run-in factors, the system odometer of the CoP test vehicle D_j shall preferably be within -10 km of the mileage at the start of the 1st test and +10 km of the mileage at the start of the 2nd test on the run-in test vehicle D_i, prior to when it was run in. - 8.2.4.3.
-At the option of the manufacturer, for CO2 emissions, in g/km an assigned runin factor of 0.98 may be applied if the system odometer setting at the start of the CoP test is less than or equal to 80 km.
+At the request of the manufacturer and with the acceptance of the responsible authority, a run-in test procedure may be carried out on a vehicle of the CoP family to establish derived run-in factors for fuel efficiency and/or electric energy consumption according to the test procedure in Appendix 3.

+8.2.4.2.
+For the application of derived run-in factors, the system odometer of the CoP test vehicle D_j shall preferably be within -10 km of the mileage at the start of the 1st test and +10 km of the mileage at the start of the 2nd test on the run-in test vehicle D_i, prior to when it was run in.

+At the option of the manufacturer, for CO_2 emissions, in g/km an assigned runin factor of 0.98 may be applied if the system odometer setting at the start of the CoP test is less than or equal to 80 km.
+If the assigned run-in factor for CO_2 emissions is applied, no run-in factors shall be applied for criteria emissions and electric energy consumption.

 At the option of the manufacturer, for fuel efficiency, in km/l, an assigned runin factor of 1.02 may be applied if the system odometer setting at the start of the CoP test is less than or equal to 80 km.

-If the assigned run-in factors for CO_2 emissions and fuel efficiency are applied, no run-in factors shall be applied for criteria emissions and electric energy consumption.
+If the assigned run-in factor for fuel efficiency is applied, no run-in factors shall be applied for electric energy consumption.

-8.2.4.4.
-The run-in factor shall be applied to the CoP test result that is calculated according to Step 4c of TableA7/1 in Annex B7 or Step 4c in TableA8/5 of Annex B8.
+- 8.2.4.4.
+The run-in factor shall be applied to the CoP test result that is calculated according to Step 4c of Table A7/1 in Annex B7 or Step 4c in Table A8/5 of Annex B8. - 8.2.4.5.
+Test cell correction